Easy Chimichurri Sauce Recipe

 While most definitely Argentine, the chimichurri word origin is unclear.
 “Numerous linguists hold the name, chimichurri, as derived from Basque’s tximitxurri, pronounced chee-mee-CHOO-ree; stumbling interpreted as ‘a mix of several things in no special order’.”

-And those “several things” in “no special order” are simply fresh herbs, olive oil, and vinegar.
-Most like the added zip of chili flakes.
-My husband included.
+And those “several things” in “no special order” are fresh herbs, olive oil, vinegar, and a dash of red chili flakes.

-And these “several things” create a delicious condiment that will take your chicken, beef, shrimp, seafood… and even rice, to the next level.
+And these “several things” create a delicious condiment or marinade that will elevate your chicken, beef, shrimp, seafood, and even rice to the next level.

 Buen provecho!